 Effective Date of Resignation or Removal

-The resignation or removal of the Operator shall become effective as of 7:00 a.m. on the first day of the month following a period of ninety (90) days from, and inclusive of, the day of the Parties’ receipt of the applicable notice, unless a longer period is required for the Parties to obtain approval of the designation of the successor Operator, and certification for oil spill financial responsibility purposes by the MMS, in which case the resignation or removal of the Operator shall become effective at 7:00 a.m. on the day immediately following MMS approval.
+The resignation or removal of the Operator shall become effective as of 7:00 a.m. on the first day of the month following a period of ninety (90) days from, and inclusive of, the day of the Parties’ receipt of the applicable notice, unless a longer period is required for the Parties to obtain approval of the designation of the successor Operator, and certification for oil spill financial responsibility purposes by the DOI, in which case the resignation or removal of the Operator shall become effective at 7:00 a.m. on the day immediately following DOI approval.
 The resignation or removal of the outgoing Operator shall not prejudice any rights, obligations, or liabilities of the outgoing Operator which accrued during its tenure.
 The outgoing Operator and the successor Operator may charge the Joint Account for the reasonable Costs incurred in connection with the change of operatorship, except when the change of operatorship results from a merger, consolidation, reorganization, or sale or transfer to an Affiliate of the Operator.

 Delivery of Property